Vincent-Ambrose/Loan-Default-Risk-Analysis/README.md

 The project is done in VS code with Jupyter Notebook extension.
-Attached there is the excel file used for the analysis
+Attached there is the .csv file used for the analysis